Ace any interview in a restaurant setting by practicing proper decorum.

 - Don’t drink alcohol, even if they do.

-- Nobody – and I repeat nobody – is so important they need to check their PDA during an interview or lunch.
+- Nobody – and I repeat nobody – is so important they need to check their phone during an interview.
 The people with whom you’re talking need to have 100 percent of your focus.
 If you can’t give them this when you’re sitting in front of them, why would they believe you will give them this when you aren’t?
 (I would also request that you refrain from looking at it in between standing up from your table in the restaurant and exiting the door, or until you’ve left the building in which your meeting took place.
 You need to give your goodbyes the same attention you did your hellos.)

 - Your host will handle the bill.
 Do not feel the need to chatter as he or she does so.

 - A simple, “Thank you so much for a lovely lunch,” will suffice, since you will be following up with a handwritten thank-you note.

 If you can keep all of the above in mind (and still enjoy your meal!)
 I guarantee you will wow them.